Japan Air Lines Flight 351: Aircraft

 After the incident, the practice of giving nicknames such as "Yodo" to Japan Airlines aircraft was abolished, and the aircraft was repainted with the new "crane livery" that Japan Airlines adopted with the introduction of the Boeing 747 in 1970.
 After the merger of Japan Domestic Airlines and Toa Airways in 1971, the aircraft was transferred to the newly formed Toa Domestic Airlines, and was operated under the nickname "Honoko" until 1975.

 In 1976, the aircraft was sold to Hapag-Lloyd Flug, and from the 1990s, it was repeatedly resold to the United States, Europe, and other countries around the world, often used as a private charter plane (aircraft code N511DB).
 In 1997, the aircraft was used by Irish rock band U2 for their PopMart world tour, and in 1999, it was used as the team airplane of the fictional American football team "Miami Sharks" in the Oliver Stone-directed film Any Given Sunday.

 Later on, it was stored on a tarmac called the "graveyard of airplanes" in the United States.
 During that period, the NTV television show "Where Are They Now?" aired an episode titled, "Shinji Ishida, the captain at the time of the hijacking of a Japanese airliner, reunites with the Yodo," featuring former pilot Ishida visiting the aircraft on the tarmac.

-In August 2004, the aircraft was acquired by CO-ZA Airways in the Democratic Republic of the Congo and was used as a VIP flight aircraft based at N'djili Airport in Kinshasa (aircraft code 9Q-CBF 9Q-CBF）).
-However, after the bankruptcy of Xhosa Airlines around 2006, it was abandoned at an airport in the Democratic Republic of the Congo, and then dismantled locally in 2012.
+In August 2004, the aircraft was acquired by CO-ZA Airways in the Democratic Republic of the Congo and was used as a VIP flight aircraft based at N'djili Airport in Kinshasa (aircraft code 9Q-CBF 9Q-CBF.
+However, after the bankruptcy of Xhosa Airlines around 2006, it was abandoned at an airport in the DRC, and then dismantled locally in 2012.